vvvv666/greenfield-docs/src/faq/README.md

 smart contract with Greenfield following the [tutorial](../guide/dapp/quick-start.md).

 ### What consensus algorithm does Greenfield run on?
-[Tendermint is the consensus engine](https://blog.cosmos.network/tendermint-explained-bringing-bft-based-pos-to-the-public-blockchain-domain-f22e274a0fdb) that powers Cosmos BPoS.
+[Tendermint is the consensus engine](https://blog.cosmos.network/tendermint-explained-bringing-bft-based-pos-to-the-public-blockchain-domain-f22e274a0fdb) that powers Greenfield BPoS.

 ### Is the file permanently stored in Greenfield?